 Provided you don't already have a degree, you can get a Maintenance Loan for as long as you're studying a course of higher education.
 In addition, even if you are not entitled to the Tuition Fee Loan or Maintenance Grant you would still be entitled to receive the Childcare Grant and the Parent's Learning Allowance.

-If you have compelling personal reasons (CPR), some periods of study can be disregarded from this calculation and we would urge you to speak to the Advice Centre.
+If you have compelling personal reasons (CPR), some periods of study can be disregarded from this calculation and we would urge you to speak to the Advice Team.